vdemeester/blog/content/posts/2018-08-16-gotest-tools-assertions.md

 `nil` slice or map the same as empty ones ; or more common, your _struct_ contains some unexported fields that you cannot use when comparing (as they are not exported 😓).
 In those case, you can use `go-cmp` options.

-Some existings one are :
+Some existing one are :

 -   [`EquateEmpty`](https://godoc.org/github.com/google/go-cmp/cmp/cmpopts#EquateEmpty) returns a Comparer option that determines all maps and slices with a length of zero to be equal, regardless of whether they are nil.